MayBaMay/GPB_P7/README.md

 * and a story about the place
   The application is using Media Wiki API

-The project is available online on https://gpbotp7.herokuapp.com/<br/>;
+The project is available online on https://gpbotp7.herokuapp.com/<br/>
-NB: Google API might be desactivated in the future.
+__NB__: Google API might be desactivated in the future.

 ## Programm on GitHub :
 If you clone this repository, make sure you're environnement contains all requirements.